View David Linney's Obituary on SeacoastOnline.com and share memories

 |

-CAPE NEDDICK, Maine - David "Dave" Lee Linney, 77, a businessman and passionate bluefin tuna fisherman of Cape Neddick, Maine, died at Frisbie Memorial Hospital in Rochester, N.H. on Sunday, Dec.
-23, 2018, from complications of Lewy body dementia.
+David "Dave" Lee Linney, 77, a businessman and passionate bluefin tuna fisherman of Cape Neddick, Maine, died at Frisbie Memorial Hospital in Rochester, N.H. on Sunday, December 23, 2018, from complications of Lewy body dementia.

+He was born in Springfield, Illinois on November 4, 1941, the son of Richard Leopold Linney and Lillian Putnam Bradish Linney Biewend.

 He was an officer of First National City Bank in New York City.
 As a past trustee at Tufts New England Medical Center, David served on The Bingham Program board, a charitable endowment established to promote health and advance medicine in Maine.
 David was a former member and chairman of the Town of York, Maine, planning board.
 He was a past Trustee of the Surfpoint Foundation in York.

-Mr. Linney is survived by his wife of nearly 55 years, Genevieve Rebecca Lewis Linney (Springfield, Ill.), whom he met in 1962, his daughter Shanlee Danielle Linney and three granddaughters; Mikaylee Marina Ginchereau, Livia Chenel Ginchereau and Breckyn Claire Ginchereau all of Cape Neddick, cousin Peter Keith Bradish (Connie) of Titusville, Fla., sister-in-law Frances Rowena Gerber of Bal Harbour, Fla., niece Dr. Hilary Nicole Gerber of Vancouver, Wash., and nephews Stephen Ward Gerber II (Patricia) of Hamilton, N.J. and Bradley Lewis Gerber (Sarah) of Miami, Fla.
+Mr. Linney is survived by his wife of nearly 55 years, Genevieve Rebecca Lewis Linney (Springfield, Illinois), whom he met in 1962, his daughter Shanlee Danielle Linney and three granddaughters; Mikaylee Marina Ginchereau, Livia Chenel Ginchereau and Breckyn Claire Ginchereau all of Cape Neddick, cousin Peter Keith Bradish (Connie) of Titusville, Florida, sister-in-law Frances Rowena Lewis Gerber of Bal Harbour, Florida, niece Dr. Hilary Nicole Gerber of Vancouver, WA, and nephews Stephen Ward Gerber II (Patricia) of Hamilton, N.J. and Bradley Lewis Gerber (Sarah) of Miami, Florida.

-He was predeceased by his son Christopher Lorin Linney, of Cape Neddick and cousin Mary-Leigh Call Smart, York, Maine (formerly of Springfield, Ill.)
+He was predeceased by his son Christopher Lorin Linney, of Cape Neddick and cousin Mary-Leigh Call Smart, York, Maine (formerly of Springfield, Illinois).

 In lieu of flowers, contributions can be made in David's memory to the Gulf of Maine Research Institute (http://www.gmri.org/linney).